Get AI SEO for FREE.

 5 Examples of .htaccess File Rules

-.htaccess file is a special file placed into a directory to affect how the web server responds to requests for files.
+.htaccess file is a special file placed into a directory that affects how the web server responds to requests for files.
 Let’s look at a few examples of how to do this:

 5.1 301 Redirection